Pusher (1996 film)

 Pusher is a 1996 Danish crime thriller film co-written and directed by Nicolas Winding Refn, in his film debut.
 A commercial success considered to be influential in Danish film history, it marked Mads Mikkelsen's film debut.

 The film is set in the criminal underground of Copenhagen, Denmark, and tells the story of the drug dealer Frank (Kim Bodnia) who, after losing a large amount of money in a drug deal gone wrong, falls into desperation as he only has a few days to raise the money he owes.

-Although Pusher was not intended to become a franchise, financial difficulties forced Winding Refn to produce two sequels: Pusher II, focusing on Mikkelsen's character after the events of the first film, and Pusher 3, focusing on another secondary character introduced in Pusher; both were financial and critical successes.
+Although Pusher was not intended to become a franchise, financial difficulties forced Refn to produce two sequels: Pusher II, focusing on Mikkelsen's character after the events of the first film, and Pusher 3, focusing on another secondary character introduced in Pusher; both were financial and critical successes.
 A Hindi remake of the same name was released in 2010, as well as an English-language remake in 2012.

 Plot

-The film begins in Copenhagen with a low-level drug dealer Frank (Kim Bodnia) going to a heroin deal with his sidekick Tonny (Mads Mikkelsen).
-The pair only manage to sell some of their product, and then waste time about town.
-Frank then visits his friend Vic (Laura Drasbæk), a prostitute who holds some of Frank's stash for a fee.
+Frank, a low-level drug dealer in Copenhagen, goes to a heroin deal with his sidekick Tonny.
+The pair only manage to sell some of their product and go on to waste time about town.
+Frank visits his friend Vic, a prostitute who holds some of his stash for a fee.
 Vic wants to have a serious relationship with Frank, but Frank prefers to keep it purely casual.

-Frank is visited by a former cell mate, a Swede named Hasse (Peter Andersson), and the pair set up a large drug deal.
-Frank visits his supplier, the Serbian local drug lord Milo (Zlatko Burić), to get the heroin.
+Frank is visited by a former cell mate, a Swede named Hasse, and the pair set up a large drug deal.
+Frank visits his supplier, the local Serbian drug lord Milo, to get the heroin.
 Already owing Milo some money, Frank cannot cover the cost of the heroin, but Milo allows him to take the drugs provided that he immediately returns with the money.

 The deal goes bad, however, when police arrive.
-In the process of evading the police, Frank dumps the heroin in a lake.
-At the station, police officers convince Frank that Tonny has delivered a confession that implicates Frank, but he still does not admit to anything.
-When Frank is released after 24 hours he returns to Milo to explain how he lost the money and the drugs.
-Milo does not believe Frank's story and demands that he pay back even more than he already owes.
-Frank then immediately seeks Tonny out and savagely beats him with a baseball bat.
+In the process of evading the police, Frank falls into Sankt Jørgen's Lake, destroying the heroin.
+At the station, officers convince Frank that Tonny has delivered a confession that implicates Frank, but he still does not admit to anything.
+When Frank is released after twenty-four hours, he returns to Milo to explain how he lost the money and the drugs.
+Milo does not believe his story and demands that he pay back even more than he already owes.
+Frank immediately seeks Tonny out and savagely beats him with a baseball bat.